Home Projects Articles Support

 Un-Plated Holes

 Attention should always be given to ensuring extra copper space around the holes to account for alignment errors when the board is flipped.
-I generally use 70mil diameter pad and a 31mil hole at vias to suit 1/32 inch tool diameter.
+We generally use 70mil diameter pad and a 31mil hole at vias to suit 1/32 inch tool diameter.
 A mis-alignment of up to 10mils is typical.

 Sub-Circuits